-- Make sure Card Executive is installed for Windows NT. - Remove and reinsert the PC card. - If the card requires an IRQ, check that there is one available. - □ If you're using Windows 95, look in Device Manager, Properties, Interrupt Request (IRQ). - □ If you're using Windows NT, click Start, Programs, Administrative Tools, Windows NT Diagnostics. - Check the OmniBook website for information about supported PC Cards. - Try the card in another computer. - Reboot the OmniBook. - Windows NT 4.0 requires that you install Phoenix Card Executive drivers.
-See page 6-21 for instructions.
+- Remove and reinsert the PC card. - If the card requires an IRQ, check that there is one available. - □ If you're using Windows 95 or Windows 98, look in Device Manager, Properties, Interrupt Request (IRQ). - □ If you're using Windows NT, click Start, Programs, Administrative Tools, Windows NT Diagnostics. - Check the OmniBook website for information about supported PC Cards. - Try the card in another computer. - Reboot the OmniBook. - Windows NT 4.0 requires that you install Phoenix Card Executive drivers.
+See page 4-17 for instructions.